What is coronavirus?

 Google was the first to tell its employees to work from home.
 Many more employers have done the same thing in the previous weeks.
 It’s all part of a strategy to slow the spread of the virus.
 Obviously, this only works for certain jobs.
 Luckily, with technology and tools, working from home is a workable response.

 Employers should ensure staff have the facilities and tools to be able to work from home e.g. laptops, mobile phones, meeting software.
+Check out our blog on How to Work from Home for some tips.

 Can I still get a job?